 Autoimmune diseases are curable, but not with drugs.
 Only by strengthening the immune system, using the self-healing method combines body, mind, and spirit altogether.
 Following Self-healing methods is challenging on both a mental and physical level, mainly because it takes discipline and self-confidence to serve as your medical advisor.

 Autoimmune disease patients are treated with a misconception that this is an incurable disease.
 Therefore, treatment accordingly is only symptomatic and does not attempt to bring about the patient's recovery.

-- Except for pure genetic diseases, all diseases that are acquired, including those with a genetic tendency, are illnesses that can be cured.
+- Except for pure genetic diseases, all acquired chronic diseases, including all autoimmune diseases, also those with an inborn tendency, are illnesses that can be cured.
 There is no such thing as an incurable, chronic acquired disease.